 Are you just getting started with WordPress?
 Then you’ve come to the right place!
 Our WordPress 101 Series is written with you in mind.
 These WordPress lessons take you step-by-step through some of the basics to get you going on your WordPress website or blog.
-Be sure to sign up for our newsletter (and get a free WordPress Tips & Update guide) or like our Facebook page to be notified about new WordPress 101 articles.
+Be sure to sign up for our newsletter to get a free WordPress Tips & Update Guide.

 WordPress 101 – What’s the Difference Between a Page and a Post